Azure-Samples/serverless-recipes-javascript/samples/openai-extension-textcompletion/README.md

 - Azure account permissions:
   - Your Azure account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [Role Based Access Control Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview), [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator), or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).
 If you don't have subscription-level permissions, you must be granted [RBAC](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview) for an existing resource group and [deploy to that existing group](docs/deploy_existing.md#resource-group).
   - Your Azure account also needs `Microsoft.Resources/deployments/write` permissions on the subscription level.

+### Cost estimation

+Pricing varies per region and usage, so it isn't possible to predict exact costs for your usage.
+However, you can use the [Azure pricing calculator](https://azure.com/e/d8dffb8ec0544c4299a4bf0a123be4f5) for the resources below to get an estimate.

+- Azure Functions: Flex Consumption plan, Free for the first 250K executions.
+Pricing per execution and memory used.
+[Pricing](https://azure.microsoft.com/pricing/details/functions/)
+- Azure OpenAI: Standard tier, GPT and Ada models.
+Pricing per 1K tokens used, and at least 1K tokens are used per question.
+[Pricing](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/)
+- Azure Blob Storage: Standard tier with LRS.
+Pricing per GB stored and data transfer.
+[Pricing](https://azure.microsoft.com/pricing/details/storage/blobs/)

+⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down --purge`.

 ### Setup development environment